tobsdb/tobsdb/README.md

 - Tool for converting old tdb saved data to new save format (i.e. data -> { schema -> data })
 - Move from JSON to BSON
 - Make indexes -> primary-key maps, so indexes are actually useful
+- Write proper units tests, in Go, for each Request Handler